Exam and Vaccination Recommendations for Dogs

 For most breeds of dogs, this is an age of prime health and activity, but as you know, dogs age quickly and each year is roughly equivalent to 7 years of human aging.
-So, it's important to check for problems, infections, joint injuries, oral health, heart disease, and skin health on a regular ... at least yearly... basis.
+So, it's important to check for problems, infections, joint injuries, oral health, heart disease, and skin health on a regular ... at least yearly, ideally twice yearly ... basis.

 Vaccinations for Parvo, Distemper, Hepatitis, and Flu.
-For most dogs we should do this yearly.
-However, newer vaccines are becoming available that can be given every 2-3 years and for some dogs, this will be appropriate.
+For most dogs we should do this yearly. $16-18

 I like to deworm most pets every 6 months in addition to what ever other worm control products you're using such as Revolution and other heartworm preventives.
-Keeping worms under control is a constant battle and deworming is a free service when you're getting vaccines.
+Keeping worms under control is a constant battle and deworming is very inexpensive: $5-8

 Refill Heartworm preventive, get some TD teeth cleaning treats and/or enzymatic dental gels, and flea control if needed.